Tencent/Hippy/docs/en-us/hippy-vue/external-components.md

 * actions detailed explanation

   Different from React, it combines single animation Animation and animation sequence AnimationSet into one, if it is an object, use Animation to process it; if it is an animation sequence array, use AnimationSet to process it.
-For specific information of single animation parameter, refer to [Animation module](../hippy-react/modules.md?id=animation) and [Example (https://github.com/Tencent/Hippy/tree/master/examples/hippy-vue-demo/src/components/native-demos/animations).
+For specific information of animation parameter, refer to [HippyReact Animation module](../hippy-react/modules.md?id=animation) and [Example](https://github.com/Tencent/Hippy/tree/master/examples/hippy-vue-demo/src/components/native-demos/animations).

 ```vue
 <template>